kuiperzone/PupNet-Deploy/README.md

     ** PackageName **
     Optional package name (excludes version etc.).
 If empty, defaults to AppBaseName.
 However, it is used not only to specify the base output filename, but to identify the application in .deb and .rpm packages.
-You may wish, therefore, to ensure that the value represents a unique name, such as the AppId.
-Naming requirements for this are strict and must contain only alpha-numeric and '-', '+' and '.' characters.
+You may wish, therefore, to ensure that the value represents a unique name.
+Naming requirements are strict and must contain only alpha-numeric and '-', '+' and '.' characters.
     Example: PackageName = HelloWorld

     ** OutputDirectory **